Who are Coco Gauff’s sponsors? From $1m deals as a 15-year-old to a $22.7m bumper season in 2023

 Financial experts Forbes reported that Gauff was already making $1 million a year from endorsement deals as a 15-year-old.

-In early 2023, Coco Gauff’s net worth was estimated at $6 million.
+In early 2023, Coco Gauff’s net worth was estimated at $6 million and that was before her incredible US Open triumph.

-She enjoys lucrative partnerships with shoe company New Balance, racket and tennis equipment experts Head, as well as Barilla Foods and Microsoft.
+She enjoys lucrative partnerships with shoe company New Balance, racket and tennis equipment experts Head, as well as Barilla Foods, UPS and Baker Tilly.

 Gauff currently uses a Head Graphene 360 Speed MP racket strung 16×19.